Joban-Bhangu77/Joban-Bhangu77/README.md

 🔭 I’m currently working on AI-powered solutions that merge Cybersecurity, Cloud Infrastructure, and Intelligent Automation.

-🌱 I’m currently learning deep Learning, Ethical AI, and how to scale AI models for Real-World bBsiness Impact.
+🌱 I’m currently learning deep Learning, Ethical AI, and how to scale AI models for Real-World Business Impact.

 🌐 My official website is launching soon: www.theturbanator.com